 - Select a location for the file/folder you wish to import and upload the file/folder.

 - Enter a title and optionally add a description.

 - Click on Finish to complete the creation process.

-The newly imported SCORM learning content is now automatically used as a resource for the SCORM course element and displayed under Selected SCORM learning content .
+The newly imported SCORM package will now automatically be used as a resource for the SCORM course element and displayed under Selected SCORM learning content.

-The selected SCORM learning content is now automatically used as a resource for the SCORM course element and displayed under Selected SCORM learning content .
+The selected SCORM package will now automatically be used as a resource for the SCORM course element and displayed under Selected SCORM learning content.

-Publish your course to complete the configuration and to make the SCORM learning content available to participants.
+Publish your course to complete the configuration and to make the SCORM package available to participants.

 |Hide in the course menu|